 Causes Of Acne Around The Mouth

-Acne occurs when dirt, impurities, sebum, and acne-causing bacteria like P.acnes and S. aureus get trapped in your skin pores (1).
+Acne or breakouts around the mouth occur when dirt, impurities, sebum, and acne-causing bacteria like P.acnes and S. aureus get trapped in your skin pores (1).
 You may notice more acne on your T-zone (the forehead, nose, mouth, and chin) as this area has more sebaceous glands than the rest of the face.
 Those who have oily skin are more prone to acne around their T-zone.

 However, if you are frequently breaking out around your mouth, there are many possible factors responsible for it: